AlexJsNg/homever/README.md

 - PostgreSQL (or another Prisma-supported data source)
 ---
 ## 📄 Pages
+To access all the features of the app, please register by selecting the "Register" option in the top right menu.
+---
 ### 🏠 `Home`
 The main page with a list of available real estate.
 Users can filter offers.